MMZK1526/mmzk-typeid/README.md

 For more information, see [Data.KindID.Class]([src/Data/KindID/Class.hs](https://hackage.haskell.org/package/mmzk-typeid/docs/Data-KindID-Class.html)).

 ## Note
-Not explicitly exported functions are considered internal and are subjected to changes.
+Functions not explicitly exported are considered internal and are subjected to changes.